What is CRO? How Does It Help Grow Your Online Revenue?

 As a business owner, you must have your SEO content and PPC game on point. if you hope to funnel traffic into landing pages.
 But you’re just not getting the conversions you want.

 Sounds like you could have a CRO (conversion rate optimization) problem.

 Whether you realize it or not, organic growth in traffic doesn’t always correlate with an increase in revenue or leads.

-Getting users onto your site is only half the battle, and that’s where CRO (conversion rate optimization) comes in.
+Getting the visitors to your site is only half the battle, and that’s where CRO (conversion rate optimization) comes in.

 More specifically, CRO is the practice of optimizing your website or landing page experience based on website visitor behavior.
 This, in turn, helps improve conversions on those specific pages.
 CRO marketing and CRO strategy has become a big part of how businesses increase the volume of sales and revenue in their business.

 In this article, we’ll look at conversion optimization, improving site page conversion rates, and implementing CRO best practices as a part of your digital marketing.
 By the end of reading you will be moving closer to becoming a CRO expert, and able to boost your website conversion rate.

 What is a Conversion?

 A conversion happens when a website visitor to your site completes a designated goal, like submitting a form or making a purchase.